arbakker/geobuzz_workshop_2017/_sources/index.rst.txt

 Requirements for this workshop
 +++++++++++++++++++++++++++++++

-- QGIS 2.18 or higher
+- QGIS (version used for this workshop 2.18)
 - `GeoPackage Extension for QGIS installed <https://github.com/pka/qgpkg>`_
-- DB Browser for SQLite
+- DB Browser for SQLite (version used for this workshop 3.10.1)

-.. |year| date:: %Y